-FEBC-Hong Kong also serves as the China Ministry Office (CMO), coordinating the daily production of 33.5 hours of programs produced by 6 FEBC studios in Singapore, Taipei, La Mirada, Vancouver, Toronto and Hong Kong.
-More than 32 hours of these programs are available on the Internet.
+FEBC-Hong Kong also serves as the China Ministry Office (CMO), coordinating the daily production of 23.75 hours of programs produced by 5 FEBC studios in Taipei, La Mirada, Vancouver, Toronto and Hong Kong.
+16 hours of these programs are available on the Internet daily.
 These programs are broadcast from stations in the Philippines and Jeju, South Korea.

 Liangyou Theological Seminary

-This two-year Bible school offered by radio since 1992 trains pastors and lay leaders for ministry in China.
-As of July 2013, enrollment stood at 13,200 students, of which 2,500 are active.
+This 2-5 year Bible school offered by radio since 1982 trains pastors and lay leaders for ministry in China.
+As of September 2018, enrollment stood at 5,224 current students.